dsbrown1331/imitation_learning/README.md

-# Homework Assignment 1: Behavior Cloning
+# Homework Assignment: Behavior Cloning

 <strong>Students should work in groups of 2-4 students for this homework and should only submit one report with the names of all group members </strong>